 by Daniel Matheny

 Cyclocross season is here!
 If you aren’t a diehard crosser, the season may have snuck up on you.
-But, not to worry, there is still time to hone your existing fitness to the demands of cyclocross racing - not to mention get in on the spectator friendly venues littered with heckling, costumes, beer and money hand-ups.
+But, not to worry, there is still time to hone your existing fitness to the demands of cyclocross racing.
 Coach Daniel Matheny shares his cyclocross training overview and a few workouts to get you on course.

 Cross is a dynamic sport that involves all the energy systems involved in cycling, but often there’s a misconception that it’s predominantly “an all-out sprint for 30 to 60 minutes.”